cupcake-recipes.com

 Instructions

-• In a medium bowl, whisk together the flour, baking powder, baking soda, salt and nutmeg.
+• In a medium bowl, whisk together 2 cups flour, baking powder, and salt.

 Notes